-they create new concepts, roles, social individuals; they can also establish which are the requirements that an entity should meet in order to be classified under a certain role or concept.

-- 2. Deontic Norms: they regulate the behavior of social entities: what they are allowed to do (directly or indirectly), what they are obliged to do etc. They create constraints on these behaviors inside organizations.
-In particular, they regulate the behavior that agents must observe when they play definite roles.
-There are also deontic aspects connected with non agentive social concepts: for instance, the possession of a certain object that has acquired a social status can testify the fact that the owner of that object has the permission or the prohibition to do something (think about legal documents). - 3.
-Technical Norms: they describe the correct procedure to do something (see von Wright (1963)).
-Their social status comes from the fact that they are also created and accepted by communities of agents and, similarly as deontic norms, they also have the purpose of constraining the behavior of certain members of the organization, but they are distinguished by the fact that they are not "assertory" (you must do this and that), but are like suggestions.
-They are often used in organizations and they are very useful10.
+- 1 Constitutive norms: they have a defining function: they create new concepts, roles, social individuals; they can also establish the requirements that an entity should meet in order to be classified under a certain role or concept. - 2 Deontic norms: they regulate the behaviour of social entities: what they are allowed to do (directly or indirectly), what they are obliged to do, etc. They create constraints on these behaviours inside organisations.
+In particular, they regulate the behaviour that agents must observe when they play definite roles.
+There are also deontic aspects connected with non agentive social concepts: for instance, the possession of a certain object that has acquired a social status can testify the fact that the owner of that object has the permission or the prohibition to do something (think about legal documents). - 3 Technical norms: they describe the correct procedure to do something (see von Wright, 1963).
+Their social status comes from the fact that they are also created and accepted by communities of agents and, similarly as deontic norms, they also have the purpose of constraining the behaviour of certain members of the organisation, but they are distinguished by the fact that they are not 'assertory' (you must do this and that), but are like suggestions.
+They are often used in organisations and they are very useful.